Man on the Corner

 "Man on the Corner" is a 1981 song by British rock band Genesis, released as a single on 5 March 1982.
-The song was written and sung by drummer Phil Collins.
+The song is from the band’s Abacab album, and was written and sung by drummer Phil Collins.
 It peaked at No. 41 on the UK Singles Chart and No. 40 on the U.S. Billboard Hot 100.

 Lyrics

 The lyrics describe a man who spends his days on a street corner, shouting at passersby.
 According to the radio show In the Studio with Redbeard (which spotlighted the making of the Abacab album), the song was composer Collins' first song about the homeless epidemic and society's reluctance to help the homeless or find a resolution.
 Near the end of the 1980s, Collins would revisit the theme of homelessness in "Another Day in Paradise".

 Music

 Backed by a simple drum machine beat, the song takes a musically dark tone.
 This song makes a prominent feature of the Roland TR-808 drum machine at the beginning, then switches to a drum set during the bridge while the drum machine continues to run in the background throughout the entire song.

 According to Tony Banks, this song features two tracks of Prophet-5 recorded separately in the studio, with mainly factory voices because Phil wrote the song on a stock, "un-reprogrammed" Prophet-5.
 The song was reproduced live on a Prophet-10 (basically two Prophet-5's in one) by allocating the different patches on each of the keyboards.